ace-1331/ace12401-cursedscript/Wiki/Functions.md

 - mtitle [respectnickname] //Note: toggle enforced for the nickname
 - **Intense mode**: mnickname [MemberNumber] [Name] //Note: owners have priority over other nicknames
 ### Speech
-- speech //Note: enables the word bans in place
+- cursedspeech //Note: enables the word bans in place
 - banword [the word itself] //Note: Don't forget to enable them first!
 (See command above)
 - banbegging [on/off]
 - banfirstperson [on/off]